-This week’s Tuesday Topic: What are your Summer running tips?
-You can write about this topic, or feel free to post any running related blog post.
+This week’s Tuesday Topic: Show us your year in bling!
+You can write about this topic or feel free to post any running related blog post.
 Remember to Link-up with Kim and Zenaida!
 Visit at least two of the other linked posts – the more the merrier!
 Remember to come back for later linkers!

 This year I ran a total of 5 races compared to 6 in 2018 and 10 in 2017.
 However, I did run in 3 different states so I am happy with my 5 races.
 Even though I ran 5 races, I “only” got 4 medals. 🙂

 ⇒ Bank of America Shamrock Shuffle – This is one of my favorite races and I LOVE it!
 It was my first race of the year and it is always so much fun.
 I saw quite a few friends, including Marcia and Wendy.

 ⇒ Missoula Half Marathon – I’ve heard so many great things about this race.
 It is well organized but expensive to get there.
 Hotels are expensive too.
 The course is nice and mostly downhill.